-1) Vibro-Compaction (Vibroflotation) Ground Improvement Method for Insitu Soil: This ground improvement technique is an insitu treatment by densifying the loose silty sand fill to poorly graded virgin sand to virgin silty clayey sand to approximate depths of 9.5 feet to 10 feet below the existing grade level within the proposed building footprint area and proposed parking lot area by a vibration technique.
-The insitu sandy soils are densified by a high frequency vibrator probe attached to a small crane and also water injection into the soil to cause mobilization of the sand particles into a denser configuration.
-However, the effectiveness of this ground improvement technique is affected by the fines (silts and clays) content in the insitu soils, which higher the fines content of the sandy soil the densification effectiveness is lowered.
-It is recommended that a minimum of 65% relative density is achieved in the field after this ground improvement technique is implemented.
-It can estimated the grade will be lowered approximately 10% of the total treatment depth and therefore granular structural fill will have to be trucked onsite for regrading purposes.
+1) Vibro-Compaction (Vibroflotation) Ground Improvement Method for Insitu Soil: This ground improvement technique is an insitu treatment by densifying the loose silty sand fill to poorly graded virgin sand to virgin silty sand to virgin silty clayey sand to approximate depths of 9.5 feet to 10 feet below the existing grade level within the proposed building footprint area and proposed driveway areas exposed to fire truck loading conditions by a vibration technique.
+The insitu sandy soils are densified by a high frequency vibrator probe attached to a 60 ton to 100 ton crawler crane and also water injection into the soil to cause mobilization of the sand particles into a denser configuration.
+However, the effectiveness of this ground improvement technique is affected by the fines (silts and clays) content in the insitu soils, which higher the fines content of the sandy soil the densification effectiveness is lowered and more vibrational effort is required or have smaller probe insertion grid spacing.
+The encountered silty sand to silty clayey sand soils will have a relative effectiveness of marginal to good results with relatively close probe spacing to be determined by the ground improvement subcontractor.
+It is recommended that a minimum of 65% relative density is achieved in the field after this ground improvement technique is implemented which approximately correlates to average blow counts greater than 10 blows per foot for SPT testing.
+It can estimated the grade will be lowered approximately 10% of the total treatment depth and therefore granular structural fill may have to be trucked onsite for regrading purposes if needed based on final lot grading plans.
+It is recommended to compact the surface with a vibratory smooth drum roller to ensure the surficial soils have been densified to support the proposed floor slab.
+The surficial sandy soils should be recompacted to a minimum 95% (in the building area) of the maximum density in accordance with ASTM D 1557-12.
 To verify the relative density and bearing capacity of the improved subgrade soil it is recommended to establish a Quality Control program through Split Spoon Sampler Testing (SPT) within the proposed ground improvement areas after using the Vibroflotation Method.
-Please contact Mr. Raymond Franz, P.E., Division Manager for Hayward Baker, Inc. Chicago office located at 1350 West Lake Street, Roselle, Illinois at the following phone number 630-339-4300 for further Vibro-Compaction information and construction cost estimates.